Arts Policy and Procedures on Course Outlines

 Protections Pertaining to Teaching in Controversial Areas: (Such statements should be customized for each course; what follows is an example only)

-The following is required to be on the course outline; however any supplementary material (attendance, electronic usage, late assignments etc.) can be included at the instructor’s discretion.
+The following is required to be on the course outline; other supplementary material can be included at the instructor’s discretion.

 Brandon University values diversity and inclusion, recognizing disability as an aspect of diversity.
 Our shared goal is to create learning environments that are accessible, equitable, and inclusive for all students.
-Student Accessibility Services (SAS) works with students who have permanent, chronic, or temporary disabilities.
-SAS supports students by developing an individualized plan of accommodation, helping students understand their learning needs, and assisting faculty with provision of accommodations for students registered with SAS.
+Student Accessibility (SAS) supports students by developing an individualized plan of accommodation, helping students understand their learning needs, and assisting faculty with provision of accommodations for students.
+Should you anticipate or experience disability-related barriers, including permanent, chronic, or temporary disabilities/or medical conditions, you are invited to contact the Student Accessibility Coordinator or complete the Student Information form to request a confidential discussion with the SAS Coordinator.
+If you already have established accommodations with SAS, please contact me early in the term to discuss the accommodations outlined in your letter of accommodation.

 The Brandon University Academic Integrity Policy underlines the importance of all members of the BU community respecting and upholding the fundamental values of honesty, trust, fairness, respect, responsibility, and courage (ICAI, 2014) in every academic activity.
 Students are responsible for ensuring they understand and adhere to these values.

-Activities that depart from these values include, but are not limited to, the following: plagiarism, cheating, academic interference, falsification, and aiding others to depart from academic integrity.
+Activities that depart from these values include, but are not limited to, the following: plagiarism, cheating, academic interference, falsification, unauthorized use of artificial intelligence (AI), and aiding others to depart from academic integrity.

 Students found responsible for having departed from academic integrity will be subject to remedies and/or sanctions.
 Depending on the scope and impact of the departure as well as the student’s level of study and past academic integrity history, remedies and sanctions range from mandated educational activities through failure on an assignment/failure in the course to expulsion from the University and revocation of credentials/degrees granted.